Explainer: Chicken egg yolks are not bad for your heart

 Egg Yolks Have Cholesterol, But They Do Not Significantly Raise the Cholesterol Levels In Your Blood

 Dr. Anthony Komaroff, an American physician, clinical researcher, and the editor-in-chief of the Harvard Health Letter, also explained that most of the cholesterol in the body and its level in the blood comes from the liver.
 Saturated fat and unsaturated fat in the diet stimulate the liver to produce cholesterol.
-However, when it comes to the fats coming from eggs, studies have shown that consumption of yolks contributes little to the production of cholesterol by the liver.
+However, when it comes to fats from eggs, studies have shown that consumption of yolks contributes little to the production of cholesterol in the liver.

-Writing for Mayo Clinic, American physician Dr. Francisco Lopez-Jimenez also said that some studies have revealed that eating seven eggs a week may actually lower the levels of blood cholesterol and prevent some types of stroke.
+Furthermore, writing for Mayo Clinic, American physician Dr. Francisco Lopez-Jimenez also said that some studies have revealed that eating seven eggs a week may actually lower the levels of blood cholesterol and prevent some types of stroke.
 The reason for this stems from the fact that the intake of dietary cholesterol compels the liver to produce less to keep blood cholesterol levels from becoming excessively high.

 Both Dr. Komaroff and Dr. Lopez-Jimenez said several studies have reported the fact that there is no clear-cut association between chicken egg consumption and risks of developing cardiovascular diseases.
 However, both reminded that what comes with eggs matter.
 The saturated fat in butter, cheese, bacon, sausage, and muffins—foods that usually accompany eggs—may have closer ties to cardiovascular disease risks.